2 Day Course

 - Determine the real needs of your client

-- Uncover the essence of the business
+- Uncover the essence of the business and its real requirements

 - Write agile stories that are more effective and accurate